At a Glance

 When is consolidation a good idea?

-Any consolidation method has its pros and cons.
+“Is debt consolidation a good idea?” is a loaded question.
+As we mentioned above, there are multiple ways to consolidate, and every consolidation method has its pros and cons.
 Whether you choose a loan or a balance transfer credit card, success depends on a few factors:

 You also need to look at your debt.
 Consolidation is a good solution if:

 - You have high-interest rate debts.
 You may be able to consolidate and reduce your interest rate, especially if you have good credit.
+Even decreasing your interest rate by a few percentage points can result in big savings over time.

 When is consolidation a bad idea?